The Complete Guide To Bobtail Insurance

 - Driver Injuries: Injuries to an employee are covered under workers’ compensation insurance or under your own trucking insurance.

 - Damage To Your Property: While damage to other people’s property is covered, you will need a commercial trucking policy to file a claim for assistance repairing your own damage after an accident or incident.

 - Driving Your Truck For Personal Use: If you’re bobtailing while using your truck to drop off your kid at a soccer game, then there’s a chance that bobtail insurance might not cover you if you were to end up in an accident.
 You would need non-trucking liability coverage in that case.

 - The Loss Of Income If You Can’t Use Your Truck: Business interruption insurance will help with lost income and the cost of relocation if a disaster or accident causes you to shut down your business (or if a leader property suffers damage) and you lose money.

-Who Needs Bobtail Liability Insurance?
+Do I Need Bobtail Liability Insurance?